Constitution of the Workers League (WL)

 (g) Members have the obligation to pay dues.

 (h) In general, the WL does not accept dual membership.
-That is, membership of another political organisation as well as the WL.
+That is, membership of another political organisation in addition to the WL.
+Rendered assistance to other political organisations may be viewed to be in breach of the rights and obligations of WL membership.
 An exception may be made in such cases as, for example, membership of an international pro-working class political organisation.

 Article 5.
 Rules of Procedure